ElhanM/ai-chatbot/README.md

 # AI Chatbot

 An AI Chatbot app built with React Native, TypeScript, Tailwind, and Zustand on the frontend, and Golang, Gin, and Gorm on the backend.
-The app leverages the OpenAI API to generate responses to user input.
+The app leverages the OpenAI API to generate streamed responses to user input.

 ## Getting Started